digitalocean/terraform-provider-digitalocean/docs/resources/vpc_peering.md

 # digitalocean_vpc_peering

+-> VPC peering is currently in alpha.
+If you are not a member of the alpha group for this feature, you will not be able to use it until it has been more widely released.
+Please follow the official [DigitalOcean changelog](https://docs.digitalocean.com/release-notes/) for updates.

 Provides a [DigitalOcean VPC Peering](#digitalocean_vpc_peering) resource.

 VPC Peerings are used to connect two VPC networks allowing resources in each